John Stuart (British Army officer, born 1811)

 General John Ramsay Stuart CB (18 June 1811 – 18 October 1889) was a British Army officer who became Commander-in-Chief, Scotland.

 Military career

-Stuart was commissioned into the Royal Scots Fusiliers and served with his regiment at the Battle of Alma in September 1854 and at the Battle of Balaclava in October 1854 before taking command of his regiment and leading it at the Battle of Inkerman in November 1854 and at the Siege of Sebastopol in Winter 1854 during the Crimean War.
+Stuart was commissioned into the Royal Scots Fusiliers.
+He served with his regiment at the Battle of Alma in September 1854 and at the Battle of Balaclava in October 1854, before taking command of his regiment and leading it at the Battle of Inkerman in November 1854 and at the Siege of Sebastopol in Winter 1854 during the Crimean War.
 He went on to command the troops in the North British District from in 1875 before retiring in 1878.

 Stuart was also appointed Regimental Colonel of the 54th Regiment of Foot in 1880, continuing as Colonel of the 1st Battalion of the Dorsetshire Regiment from 1881 to his death.